korzepadawid/nn-recommender/README.md

 # recommender-systems-project

-The goal of the project was to create a recommendation system that, for hotel booking data, would be more effective than Amazon's recommender (HR@10 evaluation).
+The goal of the project was to create a recommendation system that uses Neural Network and tunning it.

 ## Preparing your computer